Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

-As $T$ decreases, $\Qrev$ must also decrease such that their ratio remains finite, representing the isothermal entropy variation driven by a reversible heat exchange.
-Conceptually, this limit must also account for the entropy variation associated with the reversible exchange of a null heat at absolute zero.
-Consequently, this ratio can only be zero; any non-zero value would lead to a negation of Planck's statement.
-Paradoxically, denying the existence of reversible isotherms at $T=0$ (following Einstein's logic) while simultaneously allowing for a range of entropy values at $T=0$ (as in Figure~\ref{fig:master}B) creates a flagrant formal contradiction: in Figure~\ref{fig:master}B, states $C$ and $D$ can only be reversibly connected via a non-isothermal path such as $CBAD$.
-This allows for the mathematical computation of the limit (\ref{eq:10}), however, it fails to align with definition (\ref{eq:4}).
-In short, if the $S$ in Nernst's theorem is understood strictly as Clausius' entropy, then the theorem is proven by definition.
+Paradoxically, denying the existence of reversible isotherms at $T=0$ (following Einstein's logic) while simultaneously allowing for a range of entropy values at $T=0$ (as in Figure~\ref{fig:master}B) creates a formal contradiction with the metric provided by~\eqref{eq:4}, which refers to isothermic reversible exchanges of heat: in Figure~\ref{fig:master}B, states $C$ and $D$ can only be reversibly connected via a non-isothermal path such as $CBAD$.
+This path certainly allows for the mathematical computation of the limit $\Qrev/T$ as $T\to0$, however, it fails to align with definition (\ref{eq:4}).
+In summary, for the Einstein's point of view, the metric~\eqref{eq:4} would only be valid for $T>0$; nonetheless, the framework would still be able to provide a value for the ``entropy at $T=0$''.
+Alternatively, if the $S$ in Nernst's theorem is understood strictly as Clausius' entropy~\eqref{eq:4}, then the theorem is proven by definition.

-Temperature is an intuitive property, the characterization of which laid the foundations of thermodynamics.
-While many classical texts introduce temperature and thermal equilibrium as primitive concepts justified by empiricism \citep{Poincare1892, planck-1897, epstein-1937, fowler-guggenheim-1939, Landsberg1956}, temperature actually originates from the order relation established by the Second Law.\citep{Ehrlich1981} Equation~(\ref{eq:3}) characterizes the isomorphism mapping physical bodies onto the set of real numbers through reversible Carnot engines.\footnote{Thermal equilibrium itself is a consequence of the Second Law, characterized by the maximization of entropy for a fixed total energy. ``Thermometers'' appear early in textbooks due to empirical necessity, as natural processes obey the Second Law long before we formalize it.} The ordering introduced by Planck’s statement refers to the fact that the two bodies in a heat engine cannot exchange roles without violating the principle, much like the elements in a \emph{less than} mathematical relation.
+As noted in section~\ref{sec:form-struct-prer}, temperature characterizes the order relation associated with the conversion of heat into work as derived from the Second Law.
+As long as temperature is a state property and, therefore, a physical observable its zero value must be characterized by the Second Law through~\eqref{eq:3}.
+Equation~\eqref{eq:3} is the only one that provides a universal metric for temperature, therefore is the only one that can provide a meaningful, universal zero beyond schematic, specific descriptions like the temperature at which the volumen vanishes, which originated in the 18th the first evaluation of the absolute zero.
+In the Nernst-Einstein debate $T=0$ is seen as $p=0$.